 The use of a diverse range of water sources improves the security of water supply for the future.
 The use of alternative water sources needs to be safe, meet regulatory and environmental standards, and reflect community expectations.

 Alternative water sources can be used to maintain valued green community assets, particularly with the challenges of climate change and population growth.

 The use of alternative water sources can help protect our environment and retain moisture in our urban landscapes for cooler, greener cities and towns.

-Alternative water supplies refer to any supplies other than Victorian’s water network or ‘grid’.
-Alternative water supplies include:
+Alternative water sources refer to any supplies other than Victoria’s potable water network or ‘grid’.
+Alternative water sources include:

 How to choose an alternative water supply